nim4/DBShield/README.md

 ![Sample Web Server and DB](https://raw.githubusercontent.com/nim4/DBShield/master/misc/how_01.png)

 By adding DBShield in front of database server we can protect it against abnormal queries.
 To detect abnormal queries we first run DBShield in learning mode.
-Learning mode lets any query pass but it records information about it (pattern, username, time and source) into internal database.
+Learning mode lets any query pass but it records information about it (pattern, username, time and source) into the internal database.

 ![Learning mode](https://raw.githubusercontent.com/nim4/DBShield/master/misc/how_02.png)